 You can buy ImPRESSive Putty in the larger 6-ounce size for around $30, or in the smaller 1.5-ounce size for about $14.
 (It’s also available in larger sizes.)
 This makes the initial cost higher than for silicone mold putty.
 But it is reusable, so if you make a lot of molds, this quickly becomes a better cost option.
 The 1.5-ounce size is plenty for making a small push mold or texture sheet.

-Disclaimer: After some Facebook discussion with Stan at ComposiMold, he sent me some of this product to test and see how well it worked with polymer clay.
+Disclosure: After some Facebook discussion with Stan at ComposiMold, he sent me some of this product to test and see how well it worked with polymer clay.
 As always with my reviews, I have lots of opinions and they’re all my own, regardless of how I received the product.
 I will be using this stuff with my clay in the future.
 You can bet on it.
+Oh, and the Amazon links are affiliate links.
+Which means you pay the same price, but I get a tiny bit if you buy through them.